 8. How do I know if I have the most up-to-date notice?
 Will there be updates to this notice in the future?
+Updated March 27, 2020.

-The most recent version of this notice was issued on March 25, 2020.
-Check the Wage and Hour Division's web site for current notice requirements and to sign up for Key News Alerts.
+The notice was issued on March 25, 2020, updated on March 27, 2020.
+Either version fulfills the posting requirement.
+Check the Wage and Hour Division's website or sign up for Key News Alerts to ensure that you remain current with all notice requirements.